PACE Project Analysis

 The Business Case for Proposed Upgrades to Commercial Real Estate.

-Complete the form below to request assistance incorporating C-PACE into project financing with request an underwriting screen, estimate of maximum net proceeds or a cost benefit analysis of your project
+Complete the form below to request assistance incorporating C-PACE into project financing, including a an underwriting screen, estimate of maximum net proceeds, or a cost benefit analysis of your project.

-Commercial real estate owners and professionals consider the financial impact of investment into buildings through multiple factors besides the upfront cost of the project.
-For investors, the typical hold period can be three to seven years explaining the reticence to expend capital for many projects.
+Commercial real estate owners and professionals must consider multiple factors, beyond the upfront cost of the project, in analyzing the financial impact of their investment into buildings.
+For investors, the typical hold period can be three to seven years, hindering the desire to expend capital for multiple projects.

-C-PACE overcomes this barrier by making most projects net cash flow positive from the first day equipment is implemented.
-The approach to presenting the business case for utilizing this financing tool are outlined below.
-There is mounting evidence that efficiency and resiliency upgrades can increase rents and property value.
-Advancing the economic benefits of social responsibility, we would be pleased to discuss more in depth.
+C-PACE overcomes this barrier by making most projects net cash flow positive starting the day that the equipment is installed.
+There is mounting evidence that efficiency and resiliency upgrades can increase rents and property value, essentially advancing the economic benefits of social responsibility.
+The outline for an initial business analysis for C-PACE is outlined below.
+We would be pleased to discuss more in depth.

 1. Determine Utility Costs

-For the professional, an understanding of the utility rate schedule of demand-delivery charges, fixed charges and the complete utility rate schedule is the first step to help the professional approach a potential retrofit.
-While much emphasis has been on energy use reduction, financial savings can be realized from reduced water use as water utility bill rates continue to escalate.
+For the professional, an understanding of the utility rate schedule of demand-delivery charges, fixed charges and the complete utility rate schedule is the first step towards a successful potential retrofit.
+Financial savings can be realized from the reduction of both a building’s energy use as well as its water use as water utility bill rates continue to escalate.

 2. Determine Who Owns and Occupies the Building-and Who Pays the Bills

-In many lease structures, the tenants pay the utility and property tax bills, meaning that financing through C-PACE results in zero cost investment to the landlord.
-In owner occupied buildings, there are multiple accounting benefits that might be realized through utilizing C-PACE financing that factor into the cost benefit analysis.
+In many lease structures, the tenants pay the utility and property tax bills, meaning that financing through C-PACE results in no additional cost to the landlord.
+In owner-occupied buildings, there are multiple potential accounting benefits to C-PACE financing that factor into the cost benefit analysis.
 Additional factors include the opportunity costs, capital costs, and if there are credit or green leases in place.
 Providing information on owner and tenants helps assist the energy professional with analysis of proposed projects.

 3. Determine Proposed Measures